Service Animals and Emotional Support Animals (ESAs)

 ESA are generally not allowed to accompany persons with disabilities in all public areas of Geneseo as a service animal is allowed to do, but an ESA may reside in the Residence Halls when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy housing.
 Students may not have an ESA in their residential hall unless approved by the Office of Accessibility Services and the Office of Residence Life.

 Requesting an Emotional Support Animal (ESA)

-- The ESA form must be completed by a qualified, licensed mental health provider who has a history of working with the student and can attest to the student’s current functioning in the college environment.
-Falsified ESA letters or documentation from illegitimate providers, or from providers who do not have a history of working with the student will not be accepted.
-It is a violation of the Student Code of Conduct to submit a falsified ESA letter.
+- The ESA form must be completed by a qualified, licensed medical or mental health provider who has an established patient relationship with the student and can attest to the student’s current functioning in the college environment.
+ESA letters or documentation from unqualified providers, or from providers who do not have a history of working with the student will not be accepted.
+If a student has concerns about access to a treatment provider, they may contact the OAS to discuss their concerns.

-- OAS may require additional documentation from a mental health provider or other mental health professional, to provide sufficient information for Geneseo to determine: That the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and that the ESA may be necessary to afford the person with a disability an equal opportunity to use and enjoy Residential living.
+- The OAS may require additional documentation from a medical or mental health provider to provide sufficient information for Geneseo to determine: That the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and that the ESA may be necessary to afford the person with a disability an equal opportunity to use and enjoy Residential living.

 Office of Accessibility Services

 1 College Circle, Erwin Hall 22

 3. Once you have submitted your request form, follow the steps below to schedule an appointment:

 a.
 Login to Accommodate